-88 Certificate of Insurance
+97 Certificate of Insurance

-(1) An applicant for a vehicle licence is required to produce a valid certificate of insurance.
+- (1) An applicant for a vehicle licence is required to produce a valid certificate of insurance.
 We will not accept a photocopy of a certificate, however we will accept evidence provided directly from an insurance company or broker.
-It remains the licence holders or applicants responsibility to provide this information.
+It remains the licence holder's or applicant's responsibility to provide this information. - (2) Where the vehicle is included on a fleet policy, a copy of the certificate should still be presented on application.
+If vehicles are identified in a schedule, then the said schedule must also be produced.

-89 Proof of Tax
+98 Proof of Tax

 (1) Before issuing a licence, we will need to see that the applicant has taxed the vehicle.
-Although we will inspect the vehicle without valid tax, we will not conduct a meter test if one is needed.
+Although we will inspect the vehicle without valid tax, we will not conduct a meter test, if one is needed.

-90 Bill of Sale and Log Book (V5)C
+99 Bill of Sale and Log Book (V5C)

 (1) There is a difference between the registered keeper of the vehicle and the proprietor of the vehicle.
 Before issuing a licence to a person, we need to be satisfied that they own the vehicle, therefore we require the applicant to produce a Bill of Sale in addition to the vehicle's log book.

-(2) The log book (V5)C is used to determine the age of the vehicle and provide other relevant information about the vehicle.
+(2) The log book (V5C) is used to determine the age of the vehicle and provide other relevant information about the vehicle.
 This document should be produced as part of the application.

-91 Meters & Table of Fares
+100 Meters & Table of Fares